ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-are no fortifications at Memphis,
-Benton s Mother.—How touching the
-tribute of Hon.
-T. H. Benton to his moth­
-er&#x27;s influence:
 “My mother asked me never to use to
 bacco, 1 have never nsed it from that to
 this day; she asked me never to gamble